|Quantity||VAT excl.||with VAT2|

 The Canadian Silver Maple Leaf Bullion Coin was launched by the Royal Canadian Mint for the first time in 1988 and has ever since been issued on a yearly basis.
 Containing one ounce of 99.99% fine silver, the Maple Leaf Silver is the purest silver coin in the world.
 The Maple Leaf Silver belongs to the most famous bullion coins worldwide.

-Maple Leaf Design
+Maple Leaf description

-The head side of the Maple Leaf 1oz gold coin shows a portrait of Queen Elizabeth II of Great Britain, official head of the Commonwealth, to which Canada belongs, realized by Arnold Machin and it has changed as Her Majesty aged.
-The inscriptions are: “ELIZABETH II”, the face value (“50 DOLLARS” for the 1oz gold coin) and the minting year, currently "2014".
+The original portrait of Queen Elizabeth on the obverse side of the coin was designed by artist, Arnold Machin and has only changed as Her Majesty aged.
+The inscriptions are: “ELIZABETH II”, the face value (“50 DOLLARS”) and the minting year, "2014".

 The top of the coins on the reverse side are engraved, “CANADA”, to represent the issuing country and two other inscriptions in English and French - due to the countries official Canadian bilingualism - reads: “9999 FINE GOLD” and “1 OZ OR PUR 9999”.